au-research/raido/doc/data-export/readme.md

 [environment](/api-svc/spring/src/main/java/raido/apisvc/spring/config/environment/)
 package.

-Unfortunately, because we're booting most of our spring beans except the web stuff - it means some of the configuration checks will required you to set values for "mandatory" properties, even though the export may not currently use that functionality.

 When running in a local dev environment, the export will just pick up your usual config from your `~/.config/raido` files - assuming you run that way.

-When running as a codebuild, we provide fake values for config that is not currently used, see codebuild project in DEMO for an example.